sylvianakay/sylvianakay/README.md

-# 👋 Hi, I'm **Anastasia-Sylvana Kakarontza**
+## 👋 Hi, I'm **Anastasia-Sylvana Kakarontza**

-I am a 21-year-old Computer Science student at the University of Crete and an aspiring Full-Stack Developer.
-I love bringing ideas to life by building websites, mobile applications, and databases.
+I am a Computer Science student at the University of Crete and an aspiring Full-Stack Developer.
+I like experimenting with code to see ideas come to life.

-My experience includes **Java, Servlets, SQL, Node.js, and React**, and I enjoy working with **APIs and exploring AI technologies**.
+My experience includes **Java, Servlets, SQL, Node.js, and React**, and I enjoy working with **APIs and exploring AI technologies** as tools.
 Studying **algorithms, data structures, operating systems, and computer networks** has taught me to approach problems logically and craft effective solutions.

-I'm always on the lookout for new technologies to learn and exciting challenges.
+Always on the lookout for new technologies to learn and exciting challenges.

 ---